vanandrew/wbsurfer2/README.md

   -n SCENE_NAME, --scene-name SCENE_NAME
                         The name of the scene in the scene file.
   -o OUTPUT, --output OUTPUT
                         The output file path.
+Should end in .mp4.
   --width WIDTH         The width of the output movie.
+By default, 1920 pixels.
   --height HEIGHT       The height of the output movie.
+By default, 1080 pixels.
   -r FRAMERATE, --framerate FRAMERATE
                         The framerate of the output movie.
+By default, 10 FPS.
+  --closed              If enabled, a closed loop will be generated.
+This appends the
+                        first row index to the end of the row index traversal list.
+                        Mutually exclusive with --reverse.
+  --reverse             If enabled, a reverse of the traversal list will be appended to
+                        the row index traversal list.
+Mutually exclusive with --closed.
+  -l LOOPS, --loops LOOPS
+                        How many times to loop the movie.
+By default, 1 loop.
   --num-cpus NUM_CPUS   The number of CPUs to use for processing.
+  --vertex-mode         If enabled, row_indices are treated as vertex indices.
+The first
+                        argument should be the surface that the vertices are on.
+                        Mutually exclusive with --border-file (e.g. CORTEX_LEFT 0 1 2
+                        3...)
+  --border-file         If enabled, the border file will be used to generate the movie.
+                        The row_indices argument should be the border file.
+Mutually exclusive with --vertex-mode.
   ```